To maintain what our athletes have earned in the off-season, their in-season training can’t be an after-thought.

-While during the off-season we trained at a very high training volume (sets x reps); our in-season training will be done at a lower volume, with higher intensities.
+During the off-season, we worked at a very high training volume (sets x reps).
+Our in-season training will be done at a lower volume, with higher intensities.
 This is key to keep our athletes 'fresh' and not overly sore or tired from the gym.
 Additionally, our programs are designed to get the athletes ready and feeling 100% come the weekend, when performance is key.

 It’s important to establish how crucial in-season training is.
-In-season training has certainly gained favor over the last decade or so; however there are still thought-leaders’ with a mentality that does not emphasize it nearly enough.
-This in part might be explained by a lack of understanding of the goals of in-season training.
+In-season training has certainly gained favor over the last decade or so, however there are still thought-leaders with a mentality that do not emphasize it nearly enough.
+This in part, might be explained by a lack of understanding of the goals of in-season training.
 In-Season Training Goals: 1.
 Maintain physical qualities (continue to increase in lesser trained players) 2.
-Reverse negative changes in soft-tissue length and quality (via myofascial release techniques & R.O.M) 3.
+Reverse negative changes in soft-tissue length and quality (via Myofascial release techniques & R.O.M) 3.
 Facilitate recovery